Raynnon/wcs-argonautes/README.md

 ## Available Scripts

-There are 2 directories.
-You need to start both to be able to visualize the application.
+You need node to use this project: https://nodejs.org/en/ There are 2 directories.
+You need to start both of them to be able to visualize the application.

 ### App directory for the front:

+#### `npm install`

 #### `npm start`